 With Valentine’s Day right around the corner…let’s make sure we are in right standing with God and our spouse.
+Confession and forgiveness in marriage need to be part of the foundation.
 Seriously, who wants to go out on date night and mum is the word because inwardly you are stewing.
-It’s no bueno.
+It’s no Bueno.
 You have to let it go.

 Marriage is a great place to practice confession and forgiveness.
-The two really go hand in hand.
-You have to confess.
-You have to forgive.
-You can get to a place of forgiveness by reminding yourself that “You mess up too.”
+The two go hand in hand.
+You have to confess and you have to forgive.
+One way to a place of forgiveness is by reminding yourself that “You mess up too.”
 We all do.
 We all are messes needing a Saviour.

 But all too often, pride gets in the way of our willingness to confess.
 We don’t want to admit we did anything wrong.
-We shrug off our poor behavior, assuming it is the norm.
-We tell ourselves, “Everyone else is doing it.
+Instead, we shrug off our poor behavior, assuming it is the norm.
+Then, we tell ourselves, “Everyone else is doing it.
 What is the big deal?”

 Why can’t I do what I want to do when I want to do it.